KanzaFatima/Building-Intution-for-DNS/README.md

 <img src="https://i.imgur.com/JiAjvZM.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Look at the DNS cache on client 1, and to do that type ip config /displaydns.
-You can see the dns as the local dns cache because client 1 already figured it out.

 </p>
 <br />